qqbethdavid/Recon_website/README.md

 To check the extents click view distribution or extent.

+### Where to get the latest updated catches
+You can find this in QA sau.
+QA sau.v_fact_table if you need only all the catches without the cells.
+QA sau.cell_catch if you need all the catches along with the cells.
+Martin talked about the area table.
+This table I presume contains the area in m2 of the half degree cells.

 ### About the price table: The case of Robin Gutting map request asking initially for
 ### price per cell